keithpenney/ghostbus/README.md

               Clean and explicit.
               Easy to make backwards compatible (`ghostbus_bus=None` by default) I'm going with this option.

+  * `` `GHOSTBUS_parentmodname_instname ``
+    Suppose in the top module we have two ghostbusses declared and named, and we also have a ghostmod instantiated at that same level.
+How do we specify which ghostbus is to wire to the ghostmod?
+    Let's use an attribute on the module instance!
+      `(* ghostbus_name="ghostbus_name" *) foo foo_i (...);`
+    Again, this will only be needed in the scenario considered above.

   * `(* ghostbus_ext="bus_name, port_name" *)`
     For the vast majority of use cases (only a single ghostbus comes into the module), the above should be sufficient.